lagom/lagom.github.io/src/blog/lagom-1-5-0.md

 ---

 We are happy to announce the availability of Lagom 1.5.0.
-This is the GA release of Lagom 1.5.0.
-We consider Lagom 1.5.0 to be production ready and invite all our users to upgrade.
+This is the GA release of Lagom 1.5.0 and is production ready.
+We invite all our users to upgrade.

 This release introduces very few changes over [Lagom 1.5.0-RC2](https://www.lagomframework.com/blog/lagom-1-5-0-RC2.html), mostly documentation and a few version bumps of dependencies.
 Most remarkable is the final landing of [Alpakka-Kafka 1.0](https://akka.io/blog/news/2019/03/07/alpakka-kafka-1.0.1-released) into Lagom.